yabadabu/reflector/README.md

 == TODO

+- I/O ImGui
+- I/O Binary
 - members using fn to set
 - base class, derived class
 - Support for dicts
-- Improve register
 - Release allocated memory
-- I/O Binary
-- I/O ImGui

 == Done

++ Improve register
 + Serialize to/from json using the nlohmann as json data type
 + invoke super basic fns
 + Support for std::strings